 c.
 Car recovery service, including Euro assistance

 As a family of 5 air travel has slid down our list of preferred means of travel.
-It’s not just the cost factor, but the convenience of having your own car and not facing daunting car hire costs and charges.
+It’s not just the cost factor, but the convenience of having your own car, the kids’ carseats, all your stuff and not facing daunting car hire costs and charges.

 There are two vital things I’ve learnt for taking our car onto the continent:

 - Make sure you check your insurance details– lots of insurance companies will only cover you for 3rd party damage while you are abroad; they limit the time they are willing to cover you while abroad too.